Advanced Routing and Verification of Ground and Power Supply PCB Layout Traces with Altium Designer

 - Knowing where to place ground planes and how to route to them is important regardless of the size of your PCB stack-up.

 - The manufacturability of your board may well depend upon your circuit’s ability to quickly dissipate heat.

-There are many considerations that a PCB designer incorporate when routing traces; including trace widths, trace lengths, copper weights and what type of vias to use for signal, power and ground planes.
+There are many power supply PCB layout guidelines and considerations that a PCB designer must incorporate when routing traces; including trace widths, trace lengths, copper weights and what type of vias to use for signal, power and ground planes.
 When you add clearance and separation requirements, various power supply levels, mixed-signal processing, and obstacle avoidance trace routing can seem quite daunting.
 And without the right PCB software for routing it can be a long and tedious exercise before an acceptable PCB layout is realized that meets your operational and manufacturing mandates.

 ActiveRoute Flexibility allows for Automatic, Manual and Interactive Trace Routing